 To be eligible to claim the Cape York and Torres Strait loadings, training and assessment services must not only be delivered in the Cape York or Torres Strait region, but be provided to participants that reside in the Cape York or Torres Strait region — as encapsulated by the 4871, 4873, 4874, 4875, 4876 and 4895 postcodes areas only.

 Some qualifications, such as those considered as thin markets, are managed under special arrangements by the department.
-Only registered training organisations who hold pre-qualified supplier status and are specifically authorised by the department can deliver publicly funded training for these qualifications.
+Only registered training organisations who hold a Skills Assure Supplier status and are specifically authorised by the department can deliver publicly funded training for these qualifications.
 The User Choice qualification and price list (linked above) identifies the qualifications which are restricted.

 Trade Skills Assessment and Gap Training